faizanahemad/Hybrid-Weighted-Embedding-Recommender/README.md

     - Example of using content data and not using it
 - Make system independent of content so recsys with no content can be used.
 - Make a section in readme of how to reproduce
+- From Factorization meets the neighborhood paper take section 6 - `evaluation of a top-K recommender` and implement its metric system

 # TODO:
 - Paper: Figure out sections and relevant papers to take content arrangement hints.